leo9082/LayoutFormatter/README.md

 **However**

-I still think this plugin is more useful, more powerful, and easier to use.
+I still think this plugin is more powerful, and easier to use.

 ### Issues